oplS16projects/Fred-s-Stockroom/template.md

 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)

 How will you convert that data into a form usable for your project?
+We are using markets-graph.rkt library to graphically show live stock prices.
+The user can compare stock prices of two or more companies.

 Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
 Explain in some detail what your plan is for accomplishing the necessary processing.